PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/csi-node-v1.md

   - **drivers.nodeID** (string), required

     nodeID of the node from the driver point of view.
-This field enables Kubernetes to communicate with storage systems that do not share the same nomenclature for nodes.
-For example, Kubernetes may refer to a given node as "node1", but the storage system may refer to the same node as "nodeA".
-When Kubernetes issues a command to the storage system to attach a volume to a specific node, it can use this field to refer to the node name using the ID that the storage system will understand, e.g. "nodeA" instead of "node1".
+This field enables PlaidCloud to communicate with storage systems that do not share the same nomenclature for nodes.
+For example, PlaidCloud may refer to a given node as "node1", but the storage system may refer to the same node as "nodeA".
+When PlaidCloud issues a command to the storage system to attach a volume to a specific node, it can use this field to refer to the node name using the ID that the storage system will understand, e.g. "nodeA" instead of "node1".
 This field is required.

   - **drivers.allocatable** (VolumeNodeResources)